supabase-community/gotrue-csharp/README.md

 ### Offline Support

 The Client now better supports online/offline usage.
-The Client now has a simple boolean option "Online" which can be set to false.
+The Client now has a simple boolean option "Online" which can be set to to false.
 This can be combined with the NetworkStatus class to allow the client to automatically go online & offline based on the device's network status.

 To use this new NetworkStatus, add the following: